For Alliance exiles, NFL training camps have sure felt good

 “My wife went on the honeymoon without me,” Schult said, smiling.

-As he joined his new teammates for offseason workouts, Schult’s new bride, Marissa, took the two-week trip to Italy with another family member instead.
-The newlywed couple will wait for the next soft spot on the pro football calendar to take their official maiden voyage as husband and wife.
+As he joined his new teammates for offseason workouts, Schult’s bride Marissa took the two-week trip to Italy with another family member.
+The newlyweds will wait for the next soft spot on the pro football calendar to take their official voyage as husband and wife.

 “She’s such a trooper,” Schult said.
 “We’ve been married for a little more than four months now, and we haven’t really lived together because she’s back home in Iowa and I’m up here.
 It’s tough at times, but she’s great.”